HUPO-PSI/mzQC/meeting_notes/PSI2020-QC_Agenda.md

 # PSI2020 all-virtual conference agenda for QC track
 ## 1. We need a release-ready CV
 AP's:
-* Finish outstanding requests
+  1. Finish outstanding requests
-* Formalise requirements and suggestions
+  2. Formalise requirements and suggestions
-* Check all entries against above req&sug
+  3. Check all entries against above req&sug
-* Hierarchy organisation + visualisation
+  4. Hierarchy organisation + visualisation
-* What's missing?
+  5. What's missing?
      - essentials (&organise breakout),
      - priority *TODO*s (advertise participation/cooperation from/with specific tools/developers that might offer items on the list),
-  - wishlist (if someone wants to join in the future, prepare entry points to work on)
+     - wishlist (if someone wants to join in the future, prepare entry points to work onwards from)

-## 2. (companion) documents
+## 2. companion documents
+Work on the (companion) documentation for the standard specification.
-This is about targeting the right audience for each document AP's:
+This is about targeting the right audience for each document.
+AP's:
 #### 1. Target: Compute-savy MS folks, PIs, Editors, Reviewers
 * How does json look like?
 Then, how does mzQC look like in particular?  (_not_ what is json, that would be too much for people how just want to get an impression)